rlipsc/polymorph/README.md

       data: Data
 ```

+## `registerComponents` generated types

+Each type passed to `registerComponents` creates two other types to support its use as a component:

+1) An instance type, generated with the `Instance` postfix.
+This is used to point to a specific component's data in storage.

+2) A container type, generated with the `Ref` postfix.
+This is inherited from the `Container` type, and allows `seq[Component]` with different component types for [`construct`](#constructing-entities-at-run-time) to build arbitrary entities.

 ## Components and instance types

-Component types passed to `registerComponents` also have a 'instance' type generated for them.

-These are `distinct` integers that reference values for that type, and are how components are generally represented within the ECS.
+Instance types are `distinct` integers that reference values for that type, and are how components are generally represented within the ECS.

 For example systems use instances by default, and `fetch` returns them.
 Any component attached to an entity can be represented by an instance.